Alabama vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Alabama Performance Insights

-- The Crimson Tide have a +154 scoring differential, topping opponents by 19.2 points per game.
-They're putting up 94.1 points per game to rank second in college basketball and are giving up 74.9 per outing to rank 268th in college basketball.
+- The Crimson Tide outscore opponents by 19.2 points per game (scoring 94.1 points per game to rank second in college basketball while allowing 74.9 per outing to rank 268th in college basketball) and have a +154 scoring differential overall.

-- Alabama wins the rebound battle by an average of 8.1 boards.
-It is grabbing 36.6 rebounds per game (49th in college basketball) compared to its opponents' 28.5 per outing.
+- The 36.6 rebounds per game Alabama averages rank 49th in college basketball, and are 8.1 more than the 28.5 its opponents collect per outing.

-- The Crimson Tide average 114.2 points per 100 possessions on offense (first in college basketball), and give up 90.8 points per 100 possessions (220th in college basketball).
+- The Crimson Tide rank first in college basketball by averaging 114.2 points per 100 possessions on offense, and defensively are 220th in college basketball, allowing 90.8 points per 100 possessions.

 Purdue Performance Insights